AdityaMotale/my_projects/README.md

 TurboFox is a in memory `key-value` store / database built in rust.
 It uses a WAL (Write Ahead Log) to build db in memory by rerunning operations, a memoryStore for faster queries build using a _skip-list_.

 So far I've made few prototypes, but still not found my way in.
-Currently I don't have anything to show for it, its under heavy development 🏗️.
+For now its under heavy development 🏗️.
 Until then, stay tuned 🤞!

+In [this](https://github.com/AdityaMotale/turbofox) repo you can have a look at one of the prototypes, I've built.

 ### Ecko 🕸️